 OK, hear me out.
 I am sure some will argue that a wipe warmer is a need.
 But it truly isn’t.
 See, unless your baby really wails like an ambulance when the slightly cold wipe touches his/her tushy, the slight discomfort that it causes passes quicker than you can say “quidditch”.

 To top it off, pee is warm and so is poop.
 That slightly cold wipe will certainly bring some much needed relief, once the baby gets over that half a second long initial shock.
 And of course, it helps if you don’t leave the wipes in the car overnight during the cold months, which will make them unbearably cold and frozen.

 14. Baby swing, bouncy chair & rocking chair

 Having one of these can truly be a life saver.
 However, buying multiple items that have basically the same function is not wise.
 Also, keep in mind that some babies hate those things.
-It might work for a little while, but then the baby really wants to be held.
-Or he/she might just get dizzy, nauseated.
+It might work for a little while, but sometimes the baby just wants to be held.
+Or he/she might just get dizzy, or nauseated.
 Who knows?

 If you still think that maybe another model or style might do the trick, then sell or give away the old one before you purchase another one.
 That is the only way to prevent all the baby stuff from taking over your home and your life.

 15. Car seat/carrier

 Honestly, those things are, in my opinion the worst invention ever.
 Whomever came up with the idea needs their brain checked.
 I mean, when babies are born, they are these tiny little things, all light and fragile.
 But they don’t stay that way for very long.
 No no no. Within weeks, babies start to grow like a weed and gain weight.
 And on top of that weight, we must carry those heavy things?
 What.
 The.
 Heck.